bobabots253/bobadocs/docs/electronics/sensors.md

 # Intro to Sensors

 So now you have the basic sense of what electronics does and have looked at some of the tools that they use.
 Very nice.
 Now you can look at one of the most important aspects of Electronics: dealing with sensors.
-There are a myraid of things you can do with sensors and there are many different types of sensors.
+There are a myriad of things you can do with sensors and there are many different types of sensors.
 There are a lot of sensors and we will never use all of them at one time when making a robot, let alone do everything we possibly can with them at one time.
 However, there are some sensors you should know about and other pieces of info that you should know when dealing with sensors in electronics.
 Lets take a look.

 ### LiDAR